 Think about a run you’ve done where your legs felt fine but you just couldn’t get going and you couldn’t put your finger on why: maybe it was because your upper body was stiff or tense.
 Your body should work in harmony when you run.
 Greater upper body mobility means greater lower body mobility – this means a longer, easier stride.

 What Are The Potential Risks Of Poor Shoulder And Back Mobility For Runners?

 I know I’ve banged on a lot about the poor posture of people today, but that’s really at the heart of the back and shoulder issues runners have.
 The spine is designed to be bent in both directions.
 Due to our obsession with mobile internet devices, our comfy sofas which encourage slouching, and even the fact that everyday activities like ironing and cooking require us to bend our necks, our upper body mobility is reduced and we transfer this poor posture to running.
 The pounding of running then overloads the spine and runners can experience pain.

 It’s a similar situation with the arms – if you spend all day at a PC, or even driving, with your arms in front of you, they get used to being in that position and then asking them to move back and forth when you run becomes more difficult.
 This is why you need to mobilise your shoulders and back.

 Slouching over laptops, bending our necks to look at phones and even washing up and cycling will negatively impact our running form if we have poor shoulder and back mobility

 Mobility is the range of motion we have in a group of muscles and the control we have over that motion

 Good upper body mobility will give you more momentum and a longer, easier stride

 Poor upper body mobility can lead to pain and a poor running posture, which will make you slower, and make you look worse in race photos!

-✅ Members of our Virtual Running Club get access to our 30-Day Back & Shoulder Mobility Challenge, along with all our other 30-Day Challenges.
+✅ Join our Virtual Running Club and get access to our 30-Day Shoulder & Back Mobility Challenge, along with all our other 30-Day Challenges.